International finance leaders simulate a global financial meltdown. We need to worry?

 One of these recommendations reads as follows: “The G20 should highlight that cybersecurity must be engineered into the technologies used to promote financial inclusion from the outset, rather than being included as an afterthought”.

-La tecnologia che ? “used to advance financial inclusion from the start” it would seem to include “health passports” digital e “digital wallets” Accompanying.
+The technology that ? “used to advance financial inclusion from the start” it would seem to include “health passports” digital e “digital wallets” Accompanying.

 However, the use of these technologies would not stop at the registration of childhood vaccinations.
 GAVI described the potential uses of these “new technologies” as comprising “access to other services”, including i “financial services” broadly defined.